 You are obviously a talented athlete and coach.
 How did you get your start in rugby at UCONN?

 Funny enough – my friend from high school dragged me to practice.
 I didn’t really want to go, but I figured, why not try it?
 It ended up being a social get-to-know-you practice and I ended up loving my new teammates.
 They were so welcoming and open, I immediately felt at home.
 We had an official practice a few days later and then I was on a bus that weekend to play in my first game.
 I haven’t looked back since, and I am so grateful for my friend for bringing me to practice.

 Clearly it is an exciting, dynamic sport – for both men and women.
 Given your background as a runner and gymnast, what was it about rugby that initially appealed to you?

 All of it!
 I ended my gymnastics career partly because I was always the largest person on the team and at meets and I didn’t enjoy that feeling.
 BUT rugby gave me a place where my size is celebrated and gives me an advantage on the field.
-Both gymnastics and track really prepared me to push through discomfort, but rugby gave me the opportunity to do it in more of a team atmosphere.
-(For context – I am 6′ and 200 lbs.)
+Both gymnastics and track really prepared me to push through discomfort, but rugby gave me the opportunity to do it in more of a team atmosphere (for context – I am 6′ and 200 pounds).

 Did you see that you had an ability right away, or did you find that there was a learning curve?

 There is always so much to learn within the game of rugby.
 The nuances and how different athletes express themselves is ever-changing and a big reason that I decided to get into coaching and refereeing.
 We refer to that as being ‘students of the game.’
 Rugby is foreign to a lot of Americans so it is imperative that we take it upon ourselves to stay engaged in all facets of the game.
 On the physical side, I was lucky to have my size and build which helped me when I first started out.
 At the international level, everyone is big and fast so I am working to mesh my physical and mental abilities to improve my performance.